pulumi/workshops/aws-proton/README.md

 ## Quick Deployment instructions

+To deploy and run the same code:

+1. Change the hard-coded value for `PULUMI_ORG` in `proton-templates/environment-vpc/v1/infrastructure/manifest.yaml` and `proton-templates/service-container/v1/instance_infrastructure/manifest.yaml`.
+(This should be fixed soon to pull from an SSM parameter.)
 1. Bundle the Proton templates: `make templates`
 1. Deploy the base infra: `cd proton/base-infra && pulumi up -y` (You'll get prompted for any missing config values.)
 1. Deploy the environment template: `cd proton/environment-template && pulumi up -y`